kasparsd/limit-login-attempts/readme.txt

 In a default setup this would work: `UPDATE wp_options SET option_value = '' WHERE option_name = 'limit_login_lockouts'`

-= Why the privileged users list?
-Why are some names marked? =

-These are the various names WordPress has for each user.
-To increase security the login name should not be the same as any of the others as they can be discovered in various ways.

-= What is URL Name / "nicename"? =

-"Nicename" is what WordPress calls it (internally).
-It is constructed directly from the login name and is used in the public author archive url, default comment template (as a comment class) and default post template (as a post class).
-This means that if you change it the old author archive url will no longer work.

 = I disabled password reset for administrators and forgot my password, what do I do? =

 If you have ftp / ssh access look at the answer regarding being locked out above to disable plugin.
+Reset password before re-enabling plugin.

 If you have access to the database (for example through phpMyAdmin) you can remove the plugin options value.
-This will revert settiongs to defaults which allow password reset using account e-mail (for privileged users).
+This will revert settings to default values which allow password reset using account e-mail (for privileged users).

 Plugin options are stored in `limit_login_options` option in the wordpress options table.
 You can remove this in a default setup using: `DELETE FROM wp_options WHERE option_name = 'limit_login_options'`.
-PLEASE BE CAREFUL OR YOU WILL SCREW UP YOUR WORDPRESS INSTALL!
+PLEASE BE CAREFUL OR YOU MIGHT SCREW UP YOUR WORDPRESS INSTALL!

-Truly advanced users can edit the 'disable_pwd_reset' entry in the serialized array of course.
+Truly advanced users can edit the 'disable_pwd_reset' entry in the serialized array.

 == Screenshots ==